meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 ### Reviewing failed Service Instances

-From the [meshCustomer Control Plane](./meshcloud.customer.md#managing-your-meshcustomer), you can access an overview of all failed service instances of your service brokers under the "Failed Instances" subpage which can be found under the "Marketplace" tab.
+From the [customer control plane](./meshcloud.customer.md#managing-your-meshcustomer), you can access an overview of all failed service instances of your service brokers under the "Failed Instances" sub-page which can be found under the "Marketplace" tab.
 This allows a quick error analysis of failed service broker calls.
 The list shows you an overview about all failed Service Instances with the specific local id, name, service plan and the last operation.

 ### Service Communication Logs

 Especially when an error occurs during a service broker call, detailed information about the request that was made from the meshMarketplace to the service broker helps in analyzing the reason why a call failed.
-But the communication logs are not only available in error cases, they are availbale for all requests that were made from the meshMarketplace to the Service Broker.
+But the communication logs are not only available in error cases, they are available for all requests that were made from the meshMarketplace to the Service Broker.
 Instead of implementing a detailed request and response logging in every service broker, the meshMarketplace provides this information for all service brokers.

 All relevant information like the request date and the type of operation that was executed, all request and response headers as well as the body of the request and in case of an error also the response from the service broker, are available.
 The duration of the call and information about the used Service Plan and [Service Instance](marketplace.service-instances.md) are also available.
 This information, combined with the application logs of the service broker should provide all information for a successful error analysis.